-The road to get there is OK, but the carpark itself is bumpy and a little bit confusing has to how to circulate.
+The road to get there is OK, but the carpark itself is bumpy and a little bit confusing as to how to circulate.

 Note that in the middle of the day in Summer there is little chance to find a spot.
 It fills up very quickly.

-But is is free so that's great.
+But it is free, so that's great.
 And I think it is near the most beautiful part of the beach - so perfect!